 The Apple iPhone X was a huge, innovative push toward the smartphone market’s future when it was released in 2017.
-So much so that Tim Cook referred to it as “the biggest leap forward since the original iPhone.”
-What makes it so special even for first-time iPhone users?
-And is it still worth buying the iPhone X in 2024?
-Let’s see it.
+So much so that Tim Cook referred to it as "the biggest leap forward since the original iPhone."
+What made it so special even for first-time iPhone users?
+And more importantly - is it still worth buying the iPhone X in 2026, now that Apple has officially classified it as obsolete?
+Let’s find out.

 Why is the iPhone X so unique?